-One in five people over the age of 18 have been diagnosed with arthritis.
+One in five people over the age of 18 has been diagnosed with arthritis.
 The most common type of arthritis is osteoarthritis and it affects about 31 million Americans.
 Osteoarthritis is the deterioration of the cartilage that cushions the joints.

 How do We Provide Treatment for Hip Pain?

 When other treatments have failed to reduce your pain, or the pain worsens even when using a cane or walker, interferes with your sleep, and affects your ability to go up and downstairs, it may be time to discuss pain management with Dr. Merson.

 We utilize x-rays, MRI, and ultrasound, as well as diagnostic and therapeutic injections.
 We have advanced skills in interpreting x-rays and MRI and can review and explain these images to you in detail.
 We also have advanced skills in performing an ultrasound to evaluate certain aspects of your hip that are best visualized in this way, and this can be done in the office with results explained to you as images are being obtained.
 Diagnostic and therapeutic injections are performed using either x-ray or ultrasound guidance for maximum safety, accuracy, and comfort.

 We use your images as well as pelvic/hip models and drawings to explain the cause of your pain and the contributing factors.
 There will be a spectrum of treatment options that range from conservative to aggressive and may include physical therapy, various medication, and injection options.
 We will explain all of the options that are available to you for your particular diagnosis and work together to come to an appropriate and customized treatment plan that you are comfortable with, and which meets your needs.